LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/campaigns.md

 ### Monitoring APIs

 The Monitoring APIs provide brands access to the LivePerson monitoring system.
 The eligibility of an engagement is based on campaigns and an engagement's definitions.
 Monitoring APIs include:

 * [sendSDE](consumer-experience-ios-sdk-monitoring-methods.html) - Sends engagement attributes to LivePerson.
 Use whenever the app would like to report on an engagement attribute.

 * [getEngagement](consumer-experience-ios-sdk-monitoring-methods.html) - Returns an engagement if there is a matching campaign and engagement.
 Use to send engagement attributes (as part of the request body) as well.

-### Code Samples
+### Code samples

 ```swift
 // 1.
 Init SDK with Monitoring